Sounders get close, but not in the back of the net in loss to rival Timbers

 “It doesn’t look good,” Portland coach Gio Savarese told the ESPN broadcast team during halftime.
 “He’s being assessed, but it doesn’t look good.”

 Sunday’s derby was part of a doubleheader with OL Reign.
-Marketed as the “Pacific Northwest Experience,” it was a first for the clubs, the Reign originally set to host the Portland Thorns FC on Sunday at their Cheney Stadium in Tacoma.
+Marketed as the “Pacific Northwest Experience,” it was a first for the clubs, the Reign originally set to host Portland Thorns FC on Sunday at Cheney Stadium in Tacoma.

 One ticket provided access to both men’s and women’s matches and multiple, in-stadium concerts that were tributes to Seattle musical icon Jimi Hendrix.